 To maintain and enhance the academic excellence of our schools, I have relied on the engagement of faculty colleagues and committees across a range of programs and policies within the Office of the Provost.
 These include the awarding of tenure to outstanding faculty; conducting rigorous reviews of schools and other academic units; facilitating the effective use of space and resources; fostering innovative teaching; and building on our commitment to faculty diversity and inclusion.

 The fund awards grants for faculty members to leverage and engage the nine Columbia Global Centers.
 The program supports projects within and across these sites, in order to increase global opportunities for research, teaching, and service.

 Guidance for Columbia community members planning international travel.

-Apply for faculty international fellowship and exchange opportunities.
+I am pleased to invite applications for the following Columbia faculty fellowship and exchange opportunities.

 I am pleased to share an exciting set of funding opportunities for faculty who are looking to integrate new educational approaches and technologies into their classrooms, or to develop jointly-taught interdisciplinary courses.